tjobrien7/vigilant-enigma/proposal.md

 Briefly describe a problem that your team would like to solve.

 When users are hungry for a certain food, they sometimes have trouble locating a source for that food and they starve.
-Our program will prevent users from going hungry and make the world a better place.
+Our program will prevent users in Madison from going hungry and make the world a better place.

 Describe at a high level a program that could solve that problem.

-We are designing a program that will take input (ie the food that a user is hungry for) and output a list of places where that item may be sourced and the price of the item at that location.
+We are designing a program that will take input (ie the food that a user is hungry for) and output a list of places in Madison where that item may be sourced and the price of the item at that location.

 ## Questions to answer for Exercise #2